 still being finalized.
 Without asking Mal, she took the liberty to invite Robon

 Fresh food had just arrived from the surface, and Deader was keen to cook everybody a “nice sit-down dinner.
 A real one.
 Which means dressin’ like ladies and gentlemen, y’hear?”

-She fired a stern glance Mal’s way, then one towards Jayne, who said, “Don’t worry about me.
+She fired a stern glance Mal’s way, then one towards Jayne, who answered it with, “Don’t worry about me.
 If you’re cookin’, Granny, I’ll wear my Sunday best.”